 Things To Do In Mauritius: Take A Cooking Class

 As a total foodie, I was over the moon to have the chance not only to eat my way around the island, but to cook some traditional dishes too!
 We donned chefs hats and aprons, and learned from the pros at Heritage Le Telfair.
 We kicked off by making a tasty palm heart salad served with smoked marlin.
 Then, after enjoying so many great curries on the island, I was excited to cook up my own chicken and prawn curry.
 The spice blend was so tasty, and we added quite a bit of chilli to get it to a really great spice level.
 For dessert, it was back into the kitchen to fry some bananas with a big splash of island rum.
 While it was fun to learn some new recipes, it was even more special to listen to what the Mauritian chefs had to tell us about the island’s unique cuisine, their backgrounds and their fave dishes.

 Things To Do In Mauritius: Relax

 …well this is Mauritius after all!
 Many people visit on holiday and spend half their time at the beach and then rest by the pool, and there’s nothing wrong with that!
 The beaches are beautiful, with soft white sand, palm trees and tropical waters.
 With a reef protecting a lot of the beaches, the water is calm, perfect for swimming, snorkelling or just floating around.

 Thanks to Heritage Resorts for hosting me on this trip.
+I hope you’ve enjoyed hearing about my top things to do in Mauritius.
 As always, opinions are my own.

 Enjoyed this post?
 Why not pin it?